Most Famous Metal Bands and Their Logos

 Logo Ghost

 The Ghost logo combines mysticism and theatricality.
-The inscription is executed in a Gothic style with particular emphasis on symbolism: the initial letter “G” curves elegantly, and the letter “T” transforms into an inverted cross, hinting at the occult and ritualistic themes characteristic of the band’s creativity.
+The inscription is executed in a Gothic style, with particular emphasis on symbolism: the initial letter “G” curves elegantly, and the letter “T” transforms into an inverted cross, hinting at the occult and ritualistic themes that characterize the band’s creativity.
 The band became famous for its stage image and performances in costumes stylized as Catholic ceremonies.
-The identity reflects the atmosphere of mystery and intrigue surrounding the group since its inception.
+The identity reflects the atmosphere of mystery and intrigue that has surrounded the group since its inception.

 Metallica